Kiryat Motzkin: History

 Kiryat Motzkin was founded in 1934, and by 1935 the first school was opened.
 In 1939, the town had a population of about 2,000 and 345 buildings.
 Kiryat Motzkin railway station was constructed by British Mandatory Palestine in 1937.

 In the Second World War, Kiryat Motzkin suffered from German\Italian air bombarding.

 It received local council status in 1940.

 During the 1947–48 Civil War in Mandatory Palestine, an important battle took place near Kiryat Motzkin when the Haganah destroyed an Arab arms convoy and killed the commander of Arab forces in the process.
 This contributed to the Jewish victory in the Battle of Haifa.

 Demographics

+Kiryat Motzkin has experienced significant immigration waves throughout its history, contributing to its diverse population.
+Approximately 40% of the city's residents are immigrants from the former Soviet Union or their descendants, significantly influencing the city's cultural landscape.

-According to CBS, in 2006 the ethnic makeup of the city was all Jewish and other non-Arabs.
-There were 18,800 males and 20,900 females, with 25.5% of the population 19 years of age or younger, 15.2% between 20 and 29, 19.0% between 30 and 44, 20.1% from 45 to 59, 4.5% from 60 to 64, and 15.9% 65 years of age or older.
-The population growth rate in 2006 was -0.1% and it grew to 39,590 in 2014.
+According to the Israeli Interior Ministry, in 2024 the ethnic makeup of the city was predominantly Jewish and other non-Arabs.
+There were 25,000 males and 28,000 females, with 25.5% of the population 19 years of age or younger, 15.2% between 20 and 29, 19.0% between 30 and 44, 20.1% from 45 to 59, 4.5% from 60 to 64, and 15.9% 65 years of age or older.